Chart Color Schemes

 Health performance in Greenfields is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Greenfields faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover stands at approximately 51% of the total population (~5,538 people), slightly lower than Greater Perth's 54.9%.
+Private health cover stands at approximately 51% of the total population (~5,590 people), slightly below Greater Perth's 54.9%.

-The most prevalent medical conditions are arthritis (12.1%) and mental health issues (10.1%).
-Conversely, 56.6% of residents report no medical ailments, compared to 63.6% in Greater Perth.
-Greenfields has a higher proportion of seniors aged 65 and over at 30.0% (3,248 people), compared to 27.5% in Greater Perth.
-Health outcomes among seniors largely mirror those of the general population.
+The most prevalent medical conditions are arthritis (impacting 12.1%) and mental health issues (10.1%).
+Notably, 56.6% of residents report no medical ailments, compared to 63.6% in Greater Perth.
+Residents aged 65 and over comprise 30.0%, higher than the 27.5% in Greater Perth.
+Health outcomes among seniors present challenges broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health